-Substituting protein for fat and cholesterol, helping you become 4.2 days younger.
+Substituting protein for fat and cholesterol this Caribbean Chicken with Black Beans, Sweet Potato and Lime recipe, will help you become 4.2 days younger.

 Preparation Time: 10 minutes